klausharbo/io.simplect.compose/doc/00-background.md

 (def div4  #(/ % 4))
 ```

-Notiec that, since `partial` will add arguments to the *end*, we must use different style of definition for
+Notice that, since `partial` will add arguments to the *end*, we must use different style of definition for
 `div4`.
 The above definitions are equivalent to the originals:

 ```